-Molecular marker technologies, however, are currently undergoing a transition from largely serial technologies based on separating DNA fragments according to their size (SSR, AFLP), to highly parallel, hybridization-based technologies that can simultaneously assay hundreds to tens of thousands of variations especially in genes.
-This transition has already taken place in several major crop species like rice (Nasu et al., 2002), maize (Yan et al., 2009), soybean (Wu et al., 2010), and common bean (Hyten et al., 2010).
-In case of chickpea, only few hundred ESTs and some reports on identification of SNPs were available until recently.
-Recent years have witnessed significant progress in development of comprehensive resource of transcripts by using Sanger sequencing as well as 'next generation sequencing' (NGS) technologies (see Varshney et al., 2009c) that are being deployed for understanding genome dynamics as well as development of SNP markers.
+Molecular marker technologies, however, are currently undergoing a transition from largely serial technologies based on separating DNA fragments according to their size (SSR, amplified fragment length polymorphism (AFLP)) to highly parallel, hybridization-based technologies that can simultaneously assay hundreds to tens of thousands of variations especially in genes.
+This transition has already taken place in several major crop species such as rice (Nasu et al., 2002), maize (Yan et al., 2009), soybean (Wu et al., 2010) and common bean (Hyten et al., 2010).
+In case of chickpea, only few hundred ESTs and some reports on identification of SNPs were available.
+Recent years have witnessed significant progress in the development of comprehensive resource of transcripts by using Sanger sequencing as well as by using 'next generation sequencing' (NGS) technologies (Varshney et al., 2009c) that are being deployed for understanding genome dynamics as well as for the development of SNP markers.

-Sanger sequencing of a number of cDNA libraries constructed from drought- and salinitychallenged tissues has provided about 20,000 ESTs (expressed sequence tags) in chickpea (Varshney et al., 2009b).
-Two NGS technologies namely Roche 454/FLX and Illumina/Solexa have also been used to sequence the transcriptomes of reference genotype or parental genotypes of several mapping populations of chickpea to access the gene space and develop functional markers.
-For instance, ca. 500, 000 transcript reads have been generated after sequencing the pooled and normalized RNA isolated from >20 tissues from different developmental stages.
-Combined analysis of Sanger ESTs together with 454/FLX transcript reads provided 103,215 tentative unique sequences (TUSs) in chickpea.
-In parallel, RNA of four chickpea lines that represent parents of different mapping populations, have been sequenced by using Illumina/Solexa sequencing approach that has resulted ca. 118 million reads for chickpea.
+Sanger sequencing of a number of cDNA libraries constructed from drought- and salinity-challenged tissues has provided about 20,000 ESTs in chickpea (Varshney et al., 2009b).
+Two NGS technologies, namely Roche 454/FLX and Illumina/Solexa, have also been used to sequence the transcriptomes of reference genotype or parental genotypes of several mapping populations of chickpea to access the gene space and develop functional markers.
+For instance, c.
+500,000 transcript reads have been generated after sequencing the pooled and normalized RNA isolated from >20 tissues from different developmental stages.
+Combined analysis of Sanger ESTs together with 454/FLX transcript reads provided 103,215 tentative unique sequences in chickpea.
+In parallel, RNA of four chickpea lines that represent parents of different mapping populations has been sequenced by using Illumina/Solexa sequencing approach that has resulted c.
+118 million reads for chickpea.
 Alignment of these Illumina/Solexa reads of these genotypes with transcriptome assemblies of the respective species has provided a large number (tens of thousands) of SNPs.
-Selected set of SNPs are being used to develop largescale SNP genotyping platform in chickpea that will augment recently developed GoldenGate assay platforms for 768 SNPs by University of California-Davis, USA, National Centre for Genome Resources (NCGR), USA and ICRISAT.
+Selected set of SNPs are being used to develop large-scale SNP genotyping platform in chickpea that will augment recently developed GoldenGate assay platforms for 768 SNPs by the University of California, Davis, USA, the National Centre for Genome Resources (NCGR), USA and the ICRISAT (Varshney et al., 2010a).